diagrams/diagrams-doc/doc/manual.rst

 > example = aligned ||| strutX 0.5 ||| snugged

-The `snugR` function moves the origin of the blue polygon to the rightmost edge of it's trace in the diagram on the right.
-Whereas in the leftmost diagram the `alignR` function puts it at the edge of the envelope.
+The `snugR` function moves the origin of the blue polygon to the rightmost edge of its trace in the diagram on the right, whereas in the left diagram the `alignR` function puts it at the edge of the envelope.

 Working with trails and paths
 -----------------------------